IvanProCookie/How-to-install-ETC/README.md

   - Organizing songs into folders.
 - **This isn't a bad thing, just something to be aware of.**

-### 4.2.
-If you don't want this:
+- ### 4.2.
+If you don't want what'slisted above:
-- You can **log out of Spotify** from the settings menu.
+- You can click the **log out** (of Spotify) button in the settings menu.
-- Logging out prevents any changes from syncing to Spotify while still allowing you to use SpoTube.
+- Logging out doesn’t change anything in Spotify, it just makes it so that you can use SpoTube without it syncing to Spotify, (I don't know if all the data, playlists, artists, albums, will stay, but you can always connect it back?).
-- Logging out is the same as using **Anonymous Mode** I'm pretty sure?.:3
+- Logging out is the same as using **Anonymous Mode**, I'm pretty sure?.:3

 ## 5. Pros/Cons:
 - ### 5.1.
 Pros